laixintao/iredis/iredis/data/commands/xack.md

-The `XACK` command removes one or multiple messages from the _pending entries list_ (PEL) of a stream consumer group.
+The `XACK` command removes one or multiple messages from the _Pending Entries List_ (PEL) of a stream consumer group.
 A message is pending, and as such stored inside the PEL, when it was delivered to some consumer, normally as a side effect of calling `XREADGROUP`, or when a consumer took ownership of a message calling `XCLAIM`.
 The pending message was delivered to some consumer but the